ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 ## Ascendant Council
 - Yes Lava Burst
 - No Chain Lightning Glyph
-- Save FE for the final phase
+- FE at start

-- Hero at
+- Hero at end
-- Pot at
+- Pot at Hero/Trinket

 ### Phase 1
 - Stack up, spread for Water bomb then restack (if hit by it run to fire)